 Standards in this section do not apply to immediate family farm labor.
-If your operation hires ANY non-immediate family farm labor these standards will apply to those non-immediate family workers.
+If your operation hires ANY non-immediate family farm labor these standards will apply to those non-immediate family workers including those involved in apprenticeship/vocational labor or labor exchange/volunteer labor.

-- □ A Worker Rights and Responsibilities poster must be posted in their native language where workers can access and read it on or near the job site. - □ The most current GAPC Worker Concern Helpline poster or other approved third-party worker concern phone number must be posted in their native language where workers can access and read it on or near the job site. - Grower must implement a worker concern process.
-This is a documented program that is discussed AND given to or posted for all workers.
-The policy must be written in a language common to the workers and set forth the terms of the available worker concern process to include the following (growers may use the posters and template provided by GAPC): - The Grower is committed to providing a safe working environment for all workers and satisfy all legal rights of workers while they are on their farm. - A method is available for workers to notify the Grower, orally and in writing, of any concern related to the terms or conditions of work. - The Grower will investigate concerns brought forth by workers and provide notice to the workers, if known, of how the concern will be or was addressed.
-At the request of the workers, an informal
+- ☐ A Worker Rights and Responsibilities poster must be posted in their native language where workers can access and read it on or near the job site. - ☐ Grower must implement the GAPC Worker Concern Helpline process or other approved third-party worker concern process.
+This includes: - Sharing the GAPC Worker Concern Helpline (WCH) talking points listed below and found on the back of the poster and on the GAPC WCH Documentation record with their workers.
+Must be provided in a language common to the workers. - The Grower is committed to providing a safe working environment for all workers and satisfy all legal rights of workers while they are on their farm. - A method is available for workers to notify the Grower, orally and in writing, of any concern related to the terms or conditions of work. - The Grower will investigate concerns brought forth by workers and provide notice to the workers, if known, of how the concern will be or was addressed.
+At the request of the workers, an informal meeting between the grower and workers will be held to address the concern. - If a worker raises a concern with grower and is not satisfied with the resolution or handling of the issue, they are encouraged to call the GAPCs' Worker Concern Helpline or to an alternative approved third-party helpline to voice and address the concern. - The Grower, any of his/her employees or agents will retaliate against workers for using the worker concern process. - Completing the GAPC WCH Documentation with signature of workers and date.